madjin/home-space/README.md

 You can find many great customizable startpages here <https://startpages.github.io/> or on Github <https://github.com/search?q=startpage>.

-If you're on a chrome based browser like Chrome, Chromium, or Brave, enable the Home button by going to `chrome://settings/`.
+The last step here is to point the homepage button and/or new tab page on your browser to the new startpage from the settings.
+If you're on a chrome based browser like Chrome, Chromium, or Brave, you must first enable the Home button by going to `chrome://settings/`.

 ### 2. :house: Home Space